Hanuwa/TeraTermUI_Dev/README.md

 the Social Security Number we have no way of validating that information so what we do is after the action is performed on Tera Term, we take a screenshot of the result and perform OCR using Tesseract to see if an error occured within Tera Term.
-Now using this tool we can now stop the execution of code and show error message within our app if the user did something wrong. https://github.com/UB-Mannheim/tesseract/wiki
+Now using this tool we can now stop the execution of code and show error message within our app if the user did something wrong.
+The folder gets compressed into a 7zip archive https://github.com/UB-Mannheim/tesseract/wiki

 # GUI Framework